wso2/docs-mg/en/docs/concepts/rate-limiting.md

 #### Application-level throttling (application developer)

-Application-level throttling tiers are defined at the time an application is created in the API Developer Portal as shown below.
+Application-level throttling tiers are defined at the time an application is created in the API Developer Portal.
 The limits are restricted per token for a specific application.

 An application is a logical collection of one or more APIs.
 An API is subscribed to an application.
 A single access token generated for an application can be used to invoke all the APIs subscribed to that application.